Water profiles

 Quick to ...

-Due to the current renovation of the locks, the Finow Canal is not navigable throughout.
-Detailed information can be found at: Lock renovation.
+Due to the ongoing reconstruction of the locks, the Finowkanal is currently not navigable along its entire length.
+Detailed information can be found in the section on lock reconstruction.

 - Maximum speed: 6 km/h